Student Policies and Procedures

 - If a resolution cannot be reached, the next step is to contact the party’s supervisor within ten (10) calendar days after speaking with the individual involved.

 - If after the above informal process and resolution has not been reached, the student should file a formal written complaint.
-To initiate the formal process, a Student Complaint Form should be filed with the Vice President for Student Development within ten (10) calendar days after speaking with the department supervisor.
+To initiate the formal process, a Student Complaint Form should be filed with the Vice President for Student Affairs within ten (10) calendar days after speaking with the department supervisor.

 Students may file academic grievances when they believe a violation of their academic rights has occurred.
 The scope of a grievance does not include matters a student simply does not like or disagrees with, unless the matter represents a violation of the student’s academic rights.